fostiropoulos/ablator/DEVELOPER.md

 ## Clean Up

 During the execution of tests, a mock ray cluster is set up.
-Due to interruptions or unexpected errors `zombie` docker containers can be left up and running.
+Due to interruptions or unexpected errors `zombie` docker containers can remain running.
 The zombie containers can interact with tests running on the system and it is **BEST** to terminate all running containers to avoid unwanted interactions.

-You can check the currently running docker images with: `docker ps`

-To kill / clean all running containers you can run `docker kill $(docker ps -q)`.

-It is recommended you do that before every test.
+The [`run_tests.sh`](scripts/run_tests.sh) script automatically takes care of that.
+If you have other running containers please modify the script to disable killing your containers.

 ## System dependencies

 SSH should be enabled on the current system.
 It is recommended for security reasons that you configure SSH to be inaccessible outside your local network, [a good guide](https://www.ssh.com/academy/ssh/sshd_config).

-The easiest thing would be to disable ssh-server e.g. `sudo systemctl disable ssh` and stop `sudo systemctl stop ssh` when you are not running tests.
+The easiest thing would be to disable ssh-server when you are not running tests i.e. for Ubuntu `sudo systemctl disable ssh` and stop `sudo systemctl stop ssh`.
 Additional security options can include preventing access to SSH outside your local network.
-A risk is when your user account has a weak password, or your ssh-keys are leaked **and** you are connected to an insecure WiFi network.
+The risk is present for when your user account has a weak password, your ssh-keys are leaked **and** you are connected to an insecure WiFi network.

 ### For Ubuntu